Subliminated/Cancer-Image-recognition/Readme.md

 ## Cancer Image recognition using CNN and Vision Transformers (ViT)

-As part of my masters coursework, one of my elected projects was to design and implement a solution to detect and classify different severity of tumors using **machine learning**.
+In one of my recent projects, I was tasked to design and implement a solution to detect and classify different severity of tumors using **machine learning**.
 Usage of machine learning in the medical field is a widely popular research area with numerous academic studies already published online.
 For this project I explore various pre-trained CNNs and Vision transformer models for histopathic image recognition.

 **Note**:
 This project is intended for academic purposes - merely to demonstrate the application of learnings in real-world practice.
 I am NOT an expert in this field.